Macrometacorp/docs/docs/developer-hub/sdks/install-sdks.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This page explains how to install and update Macrometa SDKs.
+Follow these steps to learn how to install and update Macrometa SDKs.

 ## Install SDKs